Prabhakar Misra: Accomplishments

-During the period 1992–2007, he served as a Principal Investigator (1992–96) and an Associate Principal Investigator (1997–2007) for the Center for the Study of Terrestrial & Extraterrestrial Atmospheres (CSTEA), which was a NASA-funded University Research Center (URC).
+During the period 1992–2007, he served as a principal investigator (1992–96) and an associate principal investigator (1997–2007) for the Center for the Study of Terrestrial & Extraterrestrial Atmospheres (CSTEA), which was a NASA-funded University Research Center (URC).
 He has also contributed to education research by developing an Interdisciplinary Microcomputer-Based Teaching and Learning Platform for the Howard University Graduate School of Arts and Sciences and was showcased in the Center for Excellence in Teaching, Learning and Assessment (CETLA).
 In addition, he has developed Earth and Space Science Education curricula for the Earth System Science Education in the 21st Century (ESSE21) USRA program.
 He spearheaded the successful proposal to include Howard University as part of the USRA Consortium.
 He organized a Nobel Laureate Symposium on November 10, 2010, in which Dr. Douglas Osheroff, 1996 Nobel Laureate in Physics, was the invited speaker.
 A report of this event was written by the Society of Physics Students (SPS) National Organization.
 Dr. Misra organized a second Nobel Laureate Symposium featuring the 2001 Nobel Laureate in Physics, Dr. Eric A. Cornell, on February 22–23, 2012.
-He also organized a special event at Howard University on April 17, 2013, honoring Professor Sylvester James Gates, Jr., former Chair of the Department of Physics & Astronomy at Howard University and a recipient of the 2011 National Medal of Science from President Barack Obama at a White House ceremony on February 1, 2013.
+He also organized a special event at Howard University on April 17, 2013, honoring Professor Sylvester James Gates, Jr., former chair of the Department of Physics & Astronomy at Howard University and a recipient of the 2011 National Medal of Science from President Barack Obama at a White House ceremony on February 1, 2013.
 At this event, Dr. George Robert Carruthers, former adjunct faculty member in the Department of Physics and Astronomy at Howard University, and a 2011 Awardee of the National Medal of Technology and Innovation, was also honored.

-Dr. Misra and a Howard University Department of Physics & Astronomy student team successfully participated in a Zero-G Flight Experiment, Low Gravity Gas-Liquid Contactor, at Ellington Field, Houston, TX on November 12–13, 2013.
+Misra and a Howard University Department of Physics & Astronomy student team successfully participated in a Zero-G Flight Experiment, Low Gravity Gas-Liquid Contactor, at Ellington Field, Houston, TX on November 12–13, 2013.

-Dr. Misra serves as the Advisor for the SPS Chapter at Howard University.
+Misra serves as the advisor for the SPS Chapter at Howard University.
 He has advised and mentored 40 undergraduate students, graduate students and postdoctoral research associates who have been part of his research group.